apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

   * Run `docker compose up -d` to start the containers for the docker compose application.

 The `demo-trunk` application listens on AJP port 8009.

+The `demo-next` application listens on AJP port 28009.

 If in use, the `exp1` application listens on AJP port 38009, the `exp2` application listens on AJP port 48009, and the `exp3` application listens on AJP port 58009.
 The Apache server on ofbiz-vm1.apache.org has been configured to reverse-proxy to these applications for hostnames exp1.ofbiz.apache.org, exp2.ofbiz.apache.org and exp3.ofbiz.apache.org respectively.